Sinacam/algproofs/shuffle.md

 ---
 # Alternative Proof
-Suppose there are two different sequences of swaps $s$ and $t$.
+Suppose there are two different sequences of swapped indices $s$ and $t$.
 Let $j$ be the first step they differ in.
 After step $j$, the two permutations differ on the position of $j$.

 Let $i < j < k$ be any three indices.
 We observe that at step $k$ the $j$th element cannot get swapped with the $i$th element.